canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/create-your-own-core-image.md

 ### What you’ll need

   - Ubuntu 16.04 LTS desktop.
 You can’t do this on an Ubuntu Core device directly as creating your image can take quite some disk spaces.
 A VM can work as well.
+  - A [snap store] account to register your authority keys
   - Some very basic knowledge of command line use, know how to edit files.